Othernet-Project/dreamcatcher-chat/README.md

 ### 2. Log in and connect to Internet

 If this is your first time logging into the Dreamcatcher, you will use "root" as your username and "1234" as your password.

+Default Amrbian Username and Password
+Username: root
+Password: 1234

 You will be prompted to set the new root password.
 Retype the default password, then type in your new password, and confirm it once more.